carlosedp/chisel-playground/Readme.md

 ## Projects

-* [Blinky](/blinky) - A blink application that can be synthesizable for Lattice ECP5 FPGA.
+* [Blinky](/blinky) - A blink application that can be synthesizable on multiple FPGA boards by using FuseSoc.
+Can be used as base for new projects.
 * [Fomublink](/fomublink) - A port from [Fomu](https://tomu.im/fomu.html) blink application that can be synthesizable for Foum ICE40 FPGA.

 ## Books and Learning Material